MarcWolpert/basic_informational_site/README.md

-# basic_informational_site
+# Basic Informational Site

-MPA with SSR using Node.
+MPA with SSR using Typescript, Express, Parcel/Webpack, and React.